slckr-mm/p5.js_template/README.md

 The following has already been done for this repo (see sketch.js):

 ### How to setup p5 for VS Code (autocomplete & IntelliSense)
-Put the TypeSctipt definition file into your project and reference them inside your sketch like this:
+Put the TypeScript definition file into your project and reference them inside your sketch like this:

 ```js
 /// <reference path="./TSDef/p5.global-mode.d.ts" />